What can the Reading In the Disciplines Program offer faculty and students?

 At the beginning of the semester, students may sign up for a one-credit, pass/fail Reading In the Disciplines class attached to your course.
 Small groups then meet weekly throughout the semester with a trained peer facilitator (who functions much like a teaching assistant) to go over class readings, notes, and handouts.
 Students are encouraged to take the initiative by determining what they do and do not understand about your course materials and by learning what questions to ask in order to resolve their confusions.

 How evolved is the Reading In the Disciplines program?

 Reading In the Disciplines courses have been a feature of the UWSP curriculum since 1984.
-Two of the oldest such courses-- Philosophy 199 and History 198-- continue to draw interested instructors and students.

 Are students required to enroll in the Reading In the Disciplines group?

 Student enrollment is entirely voluntary, although instructors whose courses are associated with Reading In the Disciplines generally encourage students to participate.
 Trained peer facilitators "pitch" the program to your students with a five-minute talk and a sign-up sheet in the second week of classes.
 They may also bring in a former Reading In the Disciplines participant to share positive experiences in the program.